Jamy4000/VRDF/README.md

 The stable versions are placed in the Releases section of this repository.
 Multiple packages are available, with extensions depending on your use.
 The only one you absolutely need is the VRSF_Hybrid_Core package.

+# Basic Setup

+## Package Manager Setup
+1. Create a new Empty project using Unity 2019.x
+2. Go to Edit > ProjectSettings > Input and use the Preset button on the top right corner to set the Inputs to the preset included in the Core Package from VRSF
+3. Go to Edit > Player > Project Settings > XR Settings and tick the Virtual Reality Supported checkbox
+4. Add, in this order, the Oculus SDK, OpenVR SDK, and None (For the Simulator)
+5. Add this line "com.Jamy4000.VRSF_DOTS": "git://github.com/Jamy4000/VRSF_DOTS.git", to your manifest.json.
+It does not update automatically when I push fixes to this repo.
+You must remove the lock in your manifest.
+6. Add SetupVR in your scene (Right click in Scene View > VRSF > Add SetupVR in Scene)
+7. Set the Start Position of your CameraRig using the CameraRig object
+8. You should be good to go !

+## Manual Setup
+1. Create a new Empty project using Unity 2019.x
+2. Import the different packages and setup the settings listed above
+3. Relaunch the Editor to be sure that everything is correctly recompiled
+4. Import the VRSF_DOTS_Core package
+5. Import the other VRSF_DOTS extension packages you need (Samples, Move Around, UI or Gaze)
+6. Go to Edit > ProjectSettings > Input and use the Preset button on the top right corner to set the Inputs to the preset included in the Core Package from VRSF
+7. Go to Edit > Player > Project Settings > XR Settings and tick the Virtual Reality Supported checkbox
+8. Add, in this order, the Oculus SDK, OpenVR SDK, and None (For the Simulator)
+9. Add SetupVR in your scene (Right click in Scene View > VRSF > Add SetupVR in Scene)
+10. Set the Start Position of your CameraRig using the CameraRig object
+11. You should be good to go !

+## Extension Packages
+If you want to add anything more in your scene (Movements, UI, Gaze, ...), just check the prefabs in the different Extension Packages, or check the different scenes in the VRSF.Samples folder of this repository :)

 # Requirements
 For Unity, you need to download the latest **2019.1 version or later**, as it's required to be able to use Unity DOTS.

 ## Packages
+WARNING : Not needed if you import this repository using the Package Manager.
+For more info, check the Basic Setup section.

 To use this Framework, you gonna need the following stuffs :
 - **The XR Legacy Input Helpers** : You can find it in the Package Manager from Unity (in Unity, Tab Window > Package Manager, in the Packages Window click on All Packages > XR Legacy Input Helpers > Install).
 - **The Entities Package 0.0.12 preview-33** : You can find it in the Package Manager from Unity (in Unity, Tab Window > Package Manager, in the Packages Window click on Advanced > Show Preview Packages, and then : All Packages > Entities > Install).